 According to the U.S. Department of Labor, Bureau of Labor Statistics, restaurants employ about one-third of all working teenagers in the United States.
 For many, this is their first job experience so training is essential to their success.

-Because of a teenager’s first job and the temporary situation of seasonal employment is a major reason why providing proper training is essential to maintaining a food safe environment.
+Because of a teenager’s first job and the temporary situation of seasonal employment – both are major reasons why providing proper training is essential to maintaining a food safe environment.